Falange Española Auténtica

-Falange Española Auténtica (FEA) (Authentic Spanish Falange) was a neo-fascist and anti-Francoist political party in Spain.
+Falange Española Auténtica (FEA) (Authentic Spanish Falange) was a Falangist and anti-Francoist political party in Spain, born after the dissolution of the original FET y de las JONS.

 History

 Falange Española Auténtica was founded in 1978 by expelled members of the Falange Española de las JONS (Auténtica) led by Miguel Hedilla.
 In 1984, Miguel Hedilla resigned as leader of the party and Ángel Gómez Puértolas took his place.
 In 1994, FEA ceased to exist after the majority of members left the party and joined Falange Española de las JONS.